 FAQ for Employer Contribution and the Philippines Social Security System (SSS)

-1. What is the Philippines Social Security System (SSS), and why is it important for employees?
+Q1.
+What is the Philippines Social Security System (SSS), and why is it important for employees?

 The Philippines Social Security System (SSS) is a government-mandated social insurance program designed to provide financial protection for employees and their families.
 It offers benefits covering retirement, disability, sickness, maternity, death, funeral, and unemployment.
 Regular and accurate employer contribution to SSS ensures continuous access to these benefits and compliance with national labor laws.

-2. How are employer contributions to the Philippines Social Security System (SSS) calculated for local and expatriate employees
+Q2.
+How are employer contributions to the Philippines Social Security System (SSS) calculated for local and expatriate employees

 The employer contribution to the Philippines Social Security System SSS is based on the employee’s monthly salary credit, following the official SSS contribution schedule.
-For local employees, the total employer share typically equals 9.5% of the monthly salary credit plus contributions to other funds, bringing the overall cost to around 23% + PHP 10 (or PHP 30 for higher salaries).
-Expatriates contribute slightly less since the Pag-IBIG Fund is not mandatory for them.
+For local employees, the employer share follows the SSS contribution schedule based on the MSC.

-3. What benefits are covered under the Philippine Health Insurance Corporation (PHIC)?
+Q3.
+What benefits are covered under the Philippine Health Insurance Corporation (PHIC)?

 The Philippine Health Insurance Corporation (PHIC) administers the National Health Insurance Program (NHIP), providing access to affordable healthcare for all Filipino employees.
 Benefits include inpatient coverage, outpatient consultations, diagnostic and preventive services, and high-cost medical treatments (Z benefits) such as for cancer and heart surgery.
+Consistent employer contribution to PHIC ensures continuous coverage and compliance with the Universal Health Care Act (Republic Act No. 11223).

-4. Who is required to contribute to the Home Development Mutual Fund (Pag-IBIG)?
+Q4.
+Who is required to contribute to the Home Development Mutual Fund (Pag-IBIG)?

 Under the Pag-IBIG Fund Law (Republic Act No. 9679), all Filipino employees under 60 who are registered with the Philippines Social Security System SSS are required to make Pag-IBIG contributions, which include a corresponding employer contribution.